-When a failure occurs, a root cause analysis must be performed to identify the primary event or decision that enabled the failure to occur.
+When a failure or quality problem occurs, a root cause analysis must be performed to identify the primary event or decision that enabled the problem to occur.
 For product design and manufacturing, the results of a root cause analysis are used to implement corrective actions to prevent the failure from reoccurring.
 For insurance and legal situations, the information is used to make a claim for compensation or defend against a claim.

 Metallurgical failure analysis is the first step of the root cause analysis process.
 For failures during testing and use, a failure analysis is performed to determine the failure mode and failure mechanism of the failed item, whether any metallurgical characteristics of the failed item contributed to the failure, and the metallurgical reason for the failure.
 For quality problems, a failure analysis is performed to assess metallurgical characteristics of the problem item, whether they meet the item’s specifications, and the metallurgical reason for the problem.

-It’s highly unlikely that a root cause will be accurately identified without the information from a failure analysis.
-Instead, expect to live with a linger problem.
+It’s unlikely a root cause will be accurately identified without the information gained from a failure analysis.
+Instead, expect to live with a lingering problem.
 Amazingly, this is exactly what happens in many organizations.

 The best step to take when a metal problem occurs is to call a metallurgist.
 In every case I have ever worked for a client, the benefits of involving a metallurgist quickly outweighed the cost, time, or effort used with any other approach.
 Just like any problem in life, when done properly, formal failure analysis saves money, effort, and time.